 Yoko Dining has about 70 seats outside, 50 inside and capacity for another 50 in the upstairs bar populated with large collections of sake, Japanese whisky and vinyl records along with various other knick-knacks.
 Pride of place is a pair of turntables, ready to spin tunes late into the night.

 In the kitchen is Cho Cho San (another celebrated Barthelmess venue), Kisumé and Momfuku veteran Kitak Lee, backed up by Greca and Yoko executive chef Ben Russell.
-Lee’s dishes include whole steamed reef fish, charcoal chicken with sansho pepper, and toasted rice with spanner crab, edamame and tobiko.
-There’s also a raw section with beef tartare, scallops with silken tofu, and kingfish with sesame and kohlrabi.
-And a noodle and dumpling menu with spicy rice noodles, an organic soba noodle salad and mushroom gyoza.
+Past highlights include whole steamed reef fish, charcoal chicken with sansho pepper, and toasted rice with spanner crab, edamame and tobiko.
+There’s also a raw section , and a noodle and dumpling menu with spicy rice noodles, gyoza and more.

 For drinks there’s close to 150 wines with a bunch of drops available via Coravin.
 Upstairs there’s a collection of cocktail jugs, mocktails and yuzu slushies on offer.